Omkumar3009/ICS_CP_CODECRAFTERS/README.md

 A welcome message and a menu are displayed, prompting the user to choose an option.
 Options include viewing team members, rules, playing the game, or exiting.

+Enter *1* for viewing the Team Members.

+Enter *2* for viewing the Rules of the Othello GamE.

+Enter *3* for playing the Game.

+Enter *4* for Exit.

 ***Menu Option Handling:***

 If the user chooses to view team members (b == 1) or rules (b == 2), the corresponding information is displayed.